AidenSarjoo/NYUnotes/Waves, Optics, Thermodynamics/Notes.md

 This is based off the course by Vikram Duvvuri at NYU Tandon, and borrows his explanations, problems, and material.
 He is the best.

-Consult the [[Giancoli.pdf|textbook]]  for in-depth explanations, and the phenomenal problem solutions by [Zhangjin Xu](https://www.youtube.com/channel/UCfMdyd8Q69Px3T0vaLEL6SA) on YouTube
+Consult the [[Giancoli.pdf|textbook]]  for in-depth explanations, and the phenomenal problem solutions by [Zhangjin Xu](https://www.youtube.com/channel/UCfMdyd8Q69Px3T0vaLEL6SA) on YouTube.
+Note the problem numbers associated with her questions and the questions in the book are different, so you may need to do some digging.
 # Syllabus:
 - [[Waves, Optics, Thermodynamics/Notes#Simple Harmonic Motion|Simple Harmonic Motion (14.1 - 14.5)]]
 	- [[Waves, Optics, Thermodynamics/Notes#Simple Harmonic Motion#Introduction|Introduction]]